stelligent/aws-anchore-engine-scanner/README.md

 # aws-anchore-engine-scanner

 This guide details steps and procedures you can follow to create, launch and implement your own standalone container scanning solution within AWS ecosystem.
-This approach uses an opensource container scanning tool called [Anchore Engine](https://anchore.com/) as a proof-of-concept and provides examples of how Anchore integrates with your favorite CI/CD systems orchestration platforms..
+This approach uses an opensource container scanning tool called [Anchore Engine](https://anchore.com/) as a proof-of-concept and provides examples of how Anchore integrates with your favorite CI/CD systems orchestration platforms.

 For more detailed understanding of concepts and overview on Anchore Engine, visit [anchore overview](https://docs.anchore.com/current/docs/overview/)